tealeeseng/RoboND-Kinematics-Project/leeseng_writeup.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.
-As this Inverse Kinematic problem can be divided into Inverse Position kinematics and inverse Orientation Kinematics, all we need is to find out wrist centre as below
+As this Inverse Kinematic problem can be divided into Inverse Position kinematics and inverse Orientation Kinematics, all we need is to find out spherical wrist centre as below
 ```python
     r, p, y = symbols('r p y')